 UMBFS serves as administrator (the "Administrator") to the Fund and provides certain accounting, administrative, record keeping and investor related services.
 The Fund pays the Administrator an annual fee beginning at 0.11% of the Funds' net assets and decreasing as combined assets under management reach certain levels.
 In addition, the Fund pays the Administrator its pro-rata share, based on combined assets under management, of an annual relationship-level base fee of \$75,000 per fund paid by all registered investment companies advised by the Investment Manager and serviced by the Administrator.
-UMB Bank, n.a. (the "Custodian"), an affiliate of the Administrator, serves as the primary custodian of the assets of the Fund, and may maintain custody of such assets with U.S. and non-U.S. subcustodians, securities depositories and clearing agencies.
+The Custodian serves as the primary custodian of the assets of the Fund, and may maintain custody of such assets with U.S. and non-U.S. sub-custodians, securities depositories and clearing agencies.